kandalf/omnipopulus/README.md

 6. Test that the logins work by accessing `/login` inside your application.

+Some more detailed installation instructions are in the [project announcement article](http://icelab.com.au/articles/welcome-to-the-omnisocial/).

 ## Copyright & License

 OmniSocial is Copyright (c) 2010 [Tim Riley](http://openmonkey.com/) and [Icelab](http://icelab.com.au/), and is released under MIT License.